Part 1 – Safe Atmosphere

-Terry’s palm hangs in the air, exactly like rocks don’t.
+Terry’s palm hangs in the air, precisely like rocks don’t.
 He throws a long quizzical look at his tensed-up brother.
 “Larry?”
 His face lights up with the sick fluorescent glow of the instruments.
 He looks more worn out than usual.
 “Are you okay?”
 Terry whispers concerned.
 No reaction.

 A troubled expression crawls over Larry’s forehead.
 A rotten feeling nest in his guts feels like rats scurrying around in his insides.
 Nausea tunnels into his consciousness.
 He needs a drink.
 He needs a drink badly.
 Not now.
 Some part of his brain screams at his body.
 He notices his hands and his plans waiting for directions from his fluttering, unreliable brain.
 Something is wrong.
 He can’t seem to get a grip on his thoughts.

 The driver’s seat lifts itself to the controls.
 A headache starts from the back of his head.
 His hands tremble to the rhythm of the Vela Pulsar, as he tries to buckle up.
 The third try is the charm.
 His fingers gravitate towards his breast pocket.
-The cool smooth flask snuggles into his palm.
+The cool, smooth flask snuggles into his palm.
 The cap comes off, as if by itself, and the scent bites his nostrils.
 The tremors drown in the liquid extinguished fire.
 His head clears with the first gulp.
 Larry breathes.

 Terry’s palm dawns in his peripheral field of vision, waiting for acknowledgment.
 He looks away.
 The whiskey cannot wash away the acidic taste of disgust.
 Suddenly, his left-hand finds the control stick.
 They need to leave the spot right away.
 The rover lurches into barely confident motion, slowly eating away the distance to Tycho Crater.
 A tiny, peculiar ivory-white rock formation grows in the lower left corner of the screen shield.
 The muscles in the back of his throat knot themselves into a steel trap.
 The third gulp of liquor refuses to go down gently.
-It stops at the tight raw spot and dissolves into harsh stinging pain.
+It stops at the tight raw spot and dissolves into sharp stinging pain.
 He forces it down.
 Something is awfully wrong.
 Tears burn in his eyes.
 The bone and ash colored dirt plane outside washes into the glow of the instruments.